keu/docs/software_versioned_docs/version-0.26/disaster-recovery.md

 #### Deleted Airflow Deployment

-To restore a single Airflow Deployment that _was_ deleted via the Astronomer UI (or CLI/API), first perform the steps detailed above for restoring its namespace with Velero.
+To restore a single Airflow Deployment that _was_ deleted via the Software UI (or CLI/API), first perform the steps detailed above for restoring its namespace with Velero.

 Once that is complete, the Astronomer Database needs to be updated to mark that release as not deleted.
 Follow the steps below.